brooklynrail/brooklynrail-platform/content/events/2020/12/how-latina-artists-keep-on-keeping-on.md

       at Claremont Graduate University, and she lives in the San Gabriel Valley in LA County."
   - person: yxta-murray
-    event_bio: "Yxta Maya Murray is a writer and law professor living in Los Angeles.
-Her novels include _The Good Girl’s Guide to Getting Kidnapped_, _The King’s Gold: An Old World Novel of Adventure_, and _The Queen Jade: A Novel_.
-Her fiction has appeared in _Ploughshares_, the _Georgia Review_, the _Southern Review_, and the _Los Angeles Review of Books_.
+    event_bio: Yxta Maya Murray is a writer and law professor living in Los Angeles.
+      Her most recent works are the forthcoming novel _Art Is Everything_, the short story collection _The World Doesn't Work That Way, but It Could_ (2020), and the play _Advice & Consent_ (2019).
+Her fiction has appeared in _Ploughshares_, the _Georgia Review_, the _Southern Review_, and the
+      _Los Angeles Review of Books_.
 She has won a Whiting Writer's Award and an Art Writer's Grant, and she has been a finalist for the ASME Award in Fiction.
-Her art criticism can be found in _Artforum_, _ARTnews_, _Artillery_, and other periodicals."
+Her art criticism can be found in _Artforum_, _ARTnews_, _Artillery_, and other periodicals.
   - person: amanda-gluibizzi
     event_bio: Amanda Gluibizzi is an ArtSeen editor at the _Brooklyn Rail_.
 An art historian, she is the co-director of The New Foundation for Art History